yaxing/operating-system-scheduler-simulater/README.txt

                          BLOCKED

+2) all process in input file but not encounter their arrival cycle yet, will be marked as status "NEW"

-2) Simulator CPU only pick process from ready queue for running, therefore, blocked process cannot become running immediately, instead, it should become ready first.
+3) Simulator CPU only pick process from ready queue for running, therefore, blocked process cannot become running immediately, instead, it should become ready first.

-3) Assume all processes' ids are consecutive positive decimal integers, from m to n (0 <= m < n < infinite).
+4) Assume all processes' ids are consecutive positive decimal integers, from m to n (0 <= m < n < infinite).

-4) Weak input error detection, based on project requirement, assuming all inputs are correct.
+5) Weak input error detection, based on project requirement, assuming all inputs are correct.

 //=========Basic implementation introduction========//